DependableSystemsLab/AutoPatch/LLVM Passes/README.md

 ```
 **The `DLLVM_TARGETS_TO_BUILD` cmake flag can be modified to build patches targeting other architectures.
 Please note that this should be modified when building for architectures other than X86 and ARM.**

 2. Add the `AutoPatchFirstPass` and `AutoPatchSecondPass` folders to the `llvm-project/lib/Transforms` directory.
 Update `CMakeLists.txt` to include the new passes.
+We have included our CMakeLists.txt in this directory as an example.

 3. Ensure `llvm` is on branch `release/13.x`.
 Since AutoPatch uses specific functionality not found in this version of `llvm`, update the following files:
     `llvm-project/llvm/include/llvm/IR/BasicBlock.h`